department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

  - If the deceased is a spouse or a Veteran whose spouse has already died, the full name of the family member, cemetery section, and site number

 ##### Have this information ready before you apply:
- - Cemetery of choice
+ - Your cemetery of choice
  - Contact information for the funeral home, including email address, phone number, and address
- - Type of gravesite memorial [See your options for a headstone, marker, or medallion](/burials-and-memorials/burial-planning/headstones-markers-medallions).
+ - Type of gravesite memorial.
+[See your options for a headstone, marker, or medallion](/burials-and-memorials/burial-planning/headstones-markers-medallions).
  - Whether you want military honors, a burial flag, or a Presidential Memorial Certificate.

  [Learn about military honors](https://www.dmdc.osd.mil/mfh/getLinks.do?tab=Services).